-As a CiT at overnight camp, you’ll enhance your leadership and camp counseling skills by learning to create lesson plans, developing behavior management and discipline strategies for campers, and improving their camp skills overall.
-Girls have the option to earn the award at either Sy High or Tomahawk and must be entering 10th grade in fall 2021.
+As a CIT at overnight camp, you’ll enhance your leadership and camp counseling skills by learning to create lesson plans, developing behavior management and discipline strategies for campers, and improving their camp skills overall.
+Girls have the option to earn the award at either Sky High or Tomahawk and must be entering 10th grade in fall 2022.

 CIT 1 is for girls who are participating for the first time.
 This two-week period is when they receive training and complete their internship.

 CIT 2 is for girls who have completed their internship and are ready to assist in running programming, entertaining kids, and making camp a magical place!